Last modified: Aug 13, 2024

 Tesla Model X Gullwing doors

-These are doors that open sideways instead of outward.
+These doors open sideways instead of outward.
 They slide along a track or rail on the side of the car.
 They are usually found on minivans or vans.

 ID.Buzz concept with sliding second row door